espruino/BangleApps/apps/gipy/README.md

 It provides the following features :

 - display the path with current position from gps
+- display a local map around you, downloaded from openstreetmap
 - detects and buzzes if you leave the path
 - buzzes before sharp turns
 - buzzes before waypoints